sanhue903/CUDA_Selection_Criteria/README.md

 ## Use

 The implementation of the selection criteria is in the `src` folder.
+To compile the .cpp files use the Makefile provided.
 The file `build_sketch.cpp` contains the sketch construction step.
 Once compiled, this program is used as follows:
 ```
 ./build/build_sketch -l filelist -t nthreads -a aux_memory -c criterion
 ```